League of Legends: Revenue model

+One day after revealing a $430 "Hall of Fame" skin to honor the career of professional gamer Faker, Riot announced layoffs at the company, impacting Ben Rosado—the cosmetic's designer—and eliciting further negative responses from players.
+In early 2025, Riot announced a new skin in the tier that had been long requested by players.
+PC Gamer's Rick Lane described the strategy as "whale chasing" and "psychological manipulation".
+He said that the skins had been selected to "subtly" entice players into "rolling the dice", at which point the sunk-cost fallacy takes over.
+Lane described it as the latest in a series of monetization controversies for the developer.

+In November 2024, the studio said they would streamline player rewards in an upcoming patch, describing the game's various progression tracks and currencies as "needlessly complex".
+The announcement caused widespread outrage.
+A viral Reddit post estimated that free-to-play players must play the game for over 800 hours to unlock a single champion.
+It was described by GamesRadar+ as the studio's "worst PR disaster in years".
+In mid-January 2025, game director Andrei van Room said they had "screwed up", explaining that a designer forgot to include the "first win of the day" experience bonus in their calculations, causing unintended consequences.
+The developer partially reverted some of the changes, including halving the cost of purchasing a champion, and the return of "hextech chests"—a loot box system introduced in 2016.
+These are purchasable virtual "chests" that provide random cosmetics, a practice that has been criticized as a form of gambling.

 Plot

 Before 2014, players existed in-universe as political leaders, or "Summoners", commanding champions to fight on the Fields of Justice—for example, Summoner's Rift—to avert a catastrophic war.
 Sociologist Matt Watson said the plot and setting were bereft of the political themes found in other role-playing games, and presented in reductive "good versus evil" terms.
 In the game's early development, Riot did not hire writers, and designers wrote character biographies only a paragraph long.

 In September 2014, Riot Games rebooted the game's fictional setting, removing summoners from the game's lore to avoid "creative stagnation".
 Luke Plunkett wrote for Kotaku that, although the change would upset long-term fans, it was necessary as the game's player base grew in size.
 Shortly after the reboot, Riot hired Warhammer writer Graham McNeill.
 Riot's storytellers and artists create flavor text, adding "richness" to the game, but very little of this is seen as a part of normal gameplay.
 Instead, that work supplies a foundation for the franchise's expansion into other media, such as comic books and spin-off video games.
 The Fields of Justice were replaced by a new fictional setting—a planet called Runeterra.
 The setting has elements from several genres—from Lovecraftian horror to traditional sword and sorcery fantasy.